ButterFrameworkTeam/ButterFramework/README.md

 ====================

 Butter Framework is an HTML5/CSS3 based website framework.
 Created by a beginner for beginners.
 So everyone can code and script.
-I made that more easier to do.
+I just made that more easier to do.
-You can now make your website easily.
+You can now make your website easily!

-##### Full source code in 'Source' Branch
+##### Full source code in 'Source' Branch.

 ButterFramework is written in HTML5, CSS and JavaScript.